-PhD degrees typically last between 3 and 4 years, depending on the route into the PhD; see the routes to PhD and course structure pages for more details.
-The PhD in Philosophy is aimed at outstanding students who wish to pursue advanced research in Philosophy and ultimately to become professional researchers in, and teachers of, philosophy.
+PhD degrees typically last between three and four years; see the course structure page for more details.
+The PhD in Philosophy is aimed at outstanding students who wish to pursue advanced research in philosophy and ultimately to become professional researchers in, and teachers of, philosophy.

 We are keen to supervise doctoral research in any of these or related areas.
 In addition, individual members of staff have research expertise in and are able to supervise students who want to work on topics in linguistics and philosophy of language, metaphysics, aesthetics, philosophy of perception, and the philosophy of logic.
 This list is not exhaustive, however, and you are invited to explore the academic staff listing to identify a potential supervisor for your thesis.